 - Measure juice into a saucepot.
 Add sugar and stir well.

 - Boil over high heat until the temperature measures 8°F above the boiling point of water (220°F at sea level), or until the jelly mixture sheets from a metal spoon (sheet test).

 Remove from heat; skim off foam quickly.
 Pour hot jelly immediately into hot, sterile jars, leaving ¼ inch headspace.
 Wipe rims of jars with a dampened, clean paper towel; adjust two-piece metal canning lids.
 Process in a boiling Water Canner.

 Water bath canning is a safe and easy way to preserve foods that are high in acid.
 If you have never used a water bath canner, you may find our water bath canning 101 post helpful.

 STORING HOMEMADE BLACKBERRY JELLY

-If you do not can the jelly be sure to store it in the refrigerator and use within 1-2 weeks.
+If you do not can the jelly, store it in the refrigerator and use it within 1-2 weeks.